atdd-bdd/GherkinExecutorForJava/other.md

 * You can comment out all the rows eccept for the ones you have completed and the one you are working one As you uncomment them, you will need to run Translate again
-* You can loop around the rows in the glue code and only do those you are currently working with You will need be sure to loop for all the values before leaving the glue code.
+* You can loop around the rows in the glue code and only do those you are currently working with You  need be sure to loop for all the values before leaving the glue code !!!
 ```
 **** Show for loop here
 ```